Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 SP159

-Snowpea 'Yakumo' Not to TAS
+Snowpea 'Yakumo' UT

 'Yakumo' is a climbing, purple flowered snow pea with large flat, light green pods, 13 cm long, that do not cup.
+Days to harvest: 90.

 SP139

-Snowpea 'Oregon Sugar' Not to TAS
+Snowpea 'Oregon Sugar' UT

 Snowpea bush type to 70cm, that is disease resistant and heavy cropping.
 Pods are 11 cm long, crisp, tender, full of flavour and great in stirfries.
 Days to harvest: 60 - 70.